 Natalie holds a Bachelor of Arts from Bard College and studied Landscape Architecture at UCLA Extension.
 In her free time, Natalie nurtures a small urban-farm in her back yard, hikes up mountains and cycles up hills, and explores burgeoning urban areas of SF and Oakland.

-Julie joined the Urban Land Institute San Francisco in 2016, which allows her to continue to explore her interests in nonprofit work, city and regional planning, and event planning.
-At ULI SF, Julie supports the Silicon Valley Programs Committee, San Francisco Programs Committee, the Women’s Leadership Initiative, and the UrbanPlan Committee to plan, manage, and execute high-quality programming and events.
+Julie joined the Urban Land Institute San Francisco in 2016.
+At ULI SF, Julie supports the Silicon Valley Programs Committee, San Francisco Programs Committee, the Women’s Leadership Initiative, the UrbanPlan Committee, and NEXT Committee to plan, manage, and execute high-quality programming.

 Casey Pond joined ULI San Francisco in November 2017, allowing her to continue to explore her interest in nonprofit work and passion for the environment and sustainable land use and development.
 As an Associate, Casey supports the work of ULI SF’s members and initiatives.